 (by completing the square) and extract the $t_1^{n_1} \cdots t_\ell^{n_\ell}$-term.
 Once again we're denoting by $\OO_i^{(k)}$ the projection of $\OO_i$ onto the $k^\text{th}$ filtered piece $F^k\Omega^p(X)$.
 We choose the level in the filtration large enough so that the upon projecting to the filtered piece the forms $\OO_i$ are linearly independent.
 One then observes that in the limit as $k \to \infty$ the relevant term is given by a sum over diagrams as described with the correct weights. \end{proof}

 Now, for any open set $U \sub X$ we have a restriction map of degree zero local observables $r(U) \colon \obssm_{\Omega^p}(U)_0 \to \obssm_{\Omega^p_{cl}}(U)_0$ induced by the projection $\Omega^p_c(U) \to \Omega^p_c(U)/d^*\Omega^{p+1}_c(U)$.
 This gives us a candidate notion of duality in the closed $p$-form theory.
 So, we might take a degree 0 observable in the image of $r(U)$, choose a preimage, compute the dual then restrict once more.
 Of course, this is not quite canonical, because the map $r(U)$ is not injective: the resulting dual observable might depend on the choice of preimage we made.
 However, in certain circumstances we might be able to choose a consistent scheme for choosing such a preimage, therefore a canonical duality map.
-We'll give such an example in section \ref{sectionWilsontHooft}, but first we'll prove that for \emph{any} choice of lift, the resulting dual observable in the $\Omega^p_{cl}$ theory has the same expectation value as the original theory.
+We'll give such an example in Section \ref{sectionWilsontHooft}, but first we'll prove that for \emph{any} choice of lift, the resulting dual observable in the $\Omega^p_{cl}$ theory has the same expectation value as the original theory.

-\begin{remark} We can also consider duality for generalised Maxwell theories with gauge group a higher rank torus $T = V / L$, as mentioned in section \ref{sectionGenMaxwell}.
-The theory generalises in a natural way, with a $p$-form theory with gauge group $T$ dual to an $(n-p)$-form theory with gauge group $\hat T$, the dual torus.
-Indeed, there is an identical relationship between the generalised Maxwell theory with gauge group a higher rank torus and a closed $p$-form theory where the forms have coefficients in a vector bundle, and where the classical BV operator is given by the matrix describing the lattice $L$.
-By diagonalising this matrix the system separates into a sum of rank one theories, with monomial smeared observables likewise splitting into products of monomial observables in rank one theories which one can dualise individually. \end{remark}
+\begin{remark} We can also consider duality for closed $p$-form theories with coefficients in a vector space $V$, and -- as we'll observe shortly -- generalized Maxwell theories with gauge group a higher rank torus $T = V / L$, as mentioned in Section \ref{sectionGenMaxwell}.
+The theory generalizes in a natural way, with a $p$-form theory with gauge group $T$ dual to an $(n-p)$-form theory with gauge group $\hat T$, the dual torus.
+Indeed, there is an identical relationship between the generalized Maxwell theory with gauge group a higher rank torus and a closed $p$-form theory where the forms have coefficients in a vector bundle, and where the classical BV operator is given by the matrix describing the lattice $L$.
+By diagonalising this matrix the system separates into a sum of rank one theories, with monomial smeared observables likewise splitting into products of monomial observables in rank one theories which one can dualize individually. \end{remark}